Rainbow Beach Dunes, Chicago, IL

 fall 2021: Human Impact on the Global Environment

 winter 2022: Environmental Effects on Human Health

 spring 2022: Human Impact on the Global Environment

 spring 2022: Urban Ecology in the Calumet

 Facilitating future success for students is the most meaningful part of my job.
-You can hear me say any day of the week and twice on Sunday how grateful I am to work with students who are going to have a profound impact on the future of the environment in which we will live.
+I'm grateful to work with students who are going to have a profound impact on the future of the environment in which we will live.
 Generations of humans will have them to thank for a better world.
 So I have high expectations for the students I teach.
 I might not be able to save the world, but they sure will, and I've got some experience and tools, resources, and networks to share so students don't have to reinvent the wheel or miss the hidden curriculum and can get to work.